google/lovefield/docs/dd/06_indices.md

 Index on a nullable column is implemented in a different way. `NULL` involves three-value logic and could not be directly compared.
-Lovefield currently uses a meta-index to wrap nullable index: a composite structure that keeps a set of row ids whose key is null, and a real B+ Tree to keep row ids whose keys are not null.
+Lovefield currently uses two different approaches to handle nullable index:

+* For single-column nullable indices, use `NullableIndex`, which is a composite structure that keeps a set of row ids whose key is null, and a real B+ Tree to keep row ids whose keys are not null.

-Lovefield may alter this design later in order to support cross-column nullable indices.
+* For multi-column nullable indices, use a special comparator that handles null-related logic.

+The reason why we did not use the special comparator in single-column indices is performance.
+The special comparator requires one to two extra steps for each comparison it performs, which will slow down the cases where these comparisons are effectively no-ops.

 ### 6.4 Comparator Abstraction